 (1863 - 1870), near Tucumcari

-Located on the south bank of the Canadian River, eight miles north of town.
+Located on the south bank of the Canadian River, about eight miles north of town.
 It was originally called Camp Easton until 1864.
-The Officers' quarters were built of stone, the rest of the post was adobe.
-The garrison was transferred to Fort Union.
+The Officers' quarters were built of local stone, the rest of the post was adobe construction.
+The garrison was later transferred to Fort Union.
 Foundation ruins remain, site is private property.
 A civilian settlement was established nearby in 1874 as Bascom, later renamed Johnson in 1892 before being abandoned in 1895.

 (Bosque Redondo Memorial at Fort Sumner)

-A trading post was first located here in 1851.
+A civilian trading post was first located here in 1851.
 The Apache and Navajo were confined here by Col. Kit Carson beginning in 1863.
-However, control of the Bosque Redondo Indian Reservation was deemed a failure, as the Apaches unilaterally left in 1865, and the Navajos were allowed back to their homeland in 1868.
+However, control of the Bosque Redondo Indian Reservation was deemed a failure, as the Apache unilaterally left in 1865, and the Navajo were allowed back to their homeland in 1868.
 The fort was discontinued soon after that, and was then sold to Lucien Maxwell, who converted the Officers' Quarters into his new house.
 The infamous outlaw Billy the Kid was killed here in July 1881 and his gravesite is nearby at the Old Fort Sumner Military Cemetery.
 Maxwell's heirs sold the property, and it was later abandoned in 1894.
 Most of the site has since been damaged by floodwaters of the Pecos River.